Across the Line is an immersive virtual reality experience that combines 360°video and computer generated

 The final scene uses computer-generated graphics.
 The viewer becomes the patient and must navigate a group of intimidating protesters shouting highly offensive remarks aimed at shaming and stigmatizing the patient.
 The audio montage, captured from protesters across the country, anchors the viewers experience in the reality of what thousands of people across the country face during anti-abortion protests outside of health centers.

 Across the Line comes during a critical moment of attacks on women’s reproductive health and rights.
-In the past five years, states have enacted 282 abortion restrictions, and Congress has voted 18 times in 2015 to restrict women’s access to reproductive health care.
+States have passed 401 restrictions on abortion since 2011 and Congress voted 19 times in 2015 alone to restrict women’s access to reproductive health care.
 More than half of American women of reproductive age now live in states where access to abortion is being restricted by their state legislatures.
-This is despite the fact that one in three women in this country decide to end a pregnancy.
+This is despite the fact that one in four women in this country decide to end a pregnancy.
 By confronting the stigma around that decision and documenting tactics of anti-abortion activists, this experience amplifies the conversation around safe and legal abortion.